xhul-dev/Sat_Moons/README.md

 This is a multi-boot Atlas CD image, so far including the following:
 - Artemio's 240p Test Suite 0.1
-- SDLoader 0.127d, 0.381 (both versions for compatibility purpose)
+- SDLoader 0.127d, 0.381
 - Save Game Copier 3.6.18 - 332 saves total
 - Save Game Extractor 0.99
 - Save Game Manager 5 - 45 firmwares total
+- Save To QR Code 1.000

 It should be useful mostly to people who use at least 2 of those on a regular basis, from physical CDs.\
 The project is also my own tribute to the wonderful Atlas software.\
-Once at the main screen, pressing A allows to view which main features each software has to offer.\
+At the main screen, pressing A allows to view which main features each software has to offer.\
 Feel free to let me know if something doesn't work as expected.\
 I wasn't able to test the functionality from any ODE, so i'm all ears.\
-Suggestions are also welcome, especially other useful tools that could be injected.\
+Suggestions are also welcome, especially other useful tools that could be injected.

-Before you ask, Save Data Manager doesn't seem to work properly from Atlas, sadly.
+Before you ask, the following won't be available:
+- Save Data Manager - partial incompatibility with Atlas

 ## documentation - Atlas

 by The Rockin'-B\
 version 05/12/04\
-original documentation: \README\ATLAS.TXT\
+original documentation: \\README\\ATLAS.TXT\
 web: http://www.rockin-b.de/saturn-atlascreator.html

 Changes since the original release: